BoltonBailey/formal-snarks-project/README.md

 # Formal Baby Snark

-This repository implements a formal verification of the [babySNARK](https://github.com/initc3/babySNARK) proof system, using the [Lean Theorem Prover](https://leanprover.github.io/).
+This repository implements a formal verification of a variety of SNARK proof systems, using the [Lean Theorem Prover](https://leanprover.github.io/), in the Algebraic Group Model.
 This is a work in progress.

-As of 1/29/2020 the knowledge soundness proof for babySNARK is sorry free.
-The full proof of the theorem can be found at the end of knowledge_soundness.lean.
+As of 10/14/2020 the knowledge soundness proofs for [babySNARK](https://github.com/initc3/babySNARK) and the Type III Groth '16 are complete.
+The full proofs of these theorems can be found at the end of `knowledge_soundness.lean` in their respective directories.

 ## Summary of the BabySNARK code